What Is Merkel Cell Carcinoma?

 Reviewed by: HU Medical Review Board | Last reviewed: June 2023

-Merkel cells are in the top layer of skin, close to the nerve endings for the sense of touch.1 Merkel cell carcinoma (MCC) develops when Merkel cells begin to grow out of control.
+Merkel cells are in the top layer of the skin, close to the nerve endings for the sense of touch.
+Merkel cell carcinoma (MCC) develops when Merkel cells grow out of control.1

 MCC is a rare form of skin cancer.
-It affects about 1 in 126,500 people in the United States.2 The number of new cases seems to be rising.
-It is not clear whether this is a true increase in this cancer or due to factors such as better diagnosis and greater awareness.
+About 2,000 Americans are diagnosed with MCC every year.
+This number has been quickly rising over the last few decades.
+It is unclear whether this is a true increase in this cancer or due to factors such as better diagnosis and greater awareness.2

-What are risk factors for Merkel cell carcinoma?
+What are the risk factors for Merkel cell carcinoma?